Connect with others who understand.

 5. Let Yourself Rest

 Napping during the day may also help you get a quick energy boost when you feel fatigued.
-If napping makes it hard for you to sleep at night, you may want to try napping earlier in the day and aim for short naps.
-According to experts, both short naps (30 minutes) and longer naps (1.5 hours) can help improve fatigue.
-Experiment to see what works best for you.
+If napping makes it hard for you to sleep at night, you may want to try napping earlier in the day and taking short naps.
+According to scientists, taking longer naps later in the afternoon can make you feel groggy and interfere with nighttime sleep.
+Experiment with the length and timing of your naps to see what works best for you.

 6. Take Care of Your Mental Health

-Fatigue can also be a side effect of depression, which can occur alongside fatigue in people with Parkinson’s.
+Fatigue can also be a symptom of depression, which can happen alongside fatigue in people with Parkinson’s.
 Get screened for depression and anxiety, and talk to your doctor about possible treatments.
-Pharmaceutical approaches (like antidepressants) and therapy can help alleviate mental health issues that are making your fatigue worse.
+Pharmaceutical approaches (like antidepressants) and therapy might help ease mental health issues that make your fatigue worse.

 A MyParkinsonsTeam Member